AdekunleBamz/TimeFi-Protocol/README.md

 - 🔄 **Reduced Fees**: Creation fee reduced from 0.5% to 0.25%
 - 🎨 **Enhanced UI**: Modern, responsive frontend with real-time stats

-### Previous Versions:
-- **TimeFi V1**: Initial time-locked vault implementation
-- **TimeFi V2**: Non-custodial improvements with direct withdrawals
-- **Diamond Hands V3**: Current version with points system and multi-asset support

 ## 🌟 Overview

-Diamond Hands Protocol V3 is a decentralized vault system that rewards users for locking their assets for extended periods.
+Diamond Hands Protocol is a decentralized vault system that rewards users for locking their assets for extended periods.
 The longer you lock, the more points you earn.
 Features include vault naming, tier-based multipliers, and a leaderboard system to track top point holders.

 ## ✨ Key Features